Shots fired, and 2 Black Florida men worry about justice

 During the Fountains’ first court appearance on Friday, Assistant State Attorney Doug Hall acknowledged that Fountain had previously worked for the State Attorney’s Office.
 But he said there was no reason for his office to recuse itself.

 According to police, Wallace Fountain fired his Glock 19 possibly four times, while Beverly Fountain told police she fired her Magnum twice after hearing someone siphoning gas.
-She and her husband went to investigate, and that’s when they came upon the pickup carrying McMillon, Clemons and the child.
+The couple said they went to investigate, and that’s when they came upon the pickup carrying McMillon, Clemons and the child.

 “He did not wish to cause harm, only scare the individuals who they suspected to be stealing gasoline,” the arrest report said.